phytec/demo-celebrity-face-match/README.md

 ```

 Second a PHYTEC VM-016 camera needs to be connected to the phyBOARD-Pollux
 MIPI-CSI2 CSI1 connector.

-Alternatively a USB camera can be used.
-This requires following change in
-'aidemo.py'
+Now the demo can be started with:
 ```
- ...
- 18 #CAMERA = 'VM-016'
- 19 CAMERA = 'USB'
- ...
+python3 aidemo.py --camera vm016 --screen hdmi --fullscreen
 ```

-Now the demo can be started with:
+Alternatively a USB camera can be used.
+This requires the following command line
+argument:
 ```
-python3 aidemo.py
+python3 aidemo.py --camera usb
 ```